 Sellers may not understand the complex and bureaucratic import clearance procedures that exist in some countries.
 They may not know how to hire a reputable and competent customs broker in the destination country.
 They may not know the current import duty rates for their goods or be aware if those duty rates change.

 DDP also has questionable value to importers, since the likelihood of timely delivery of goods depends on the seller successfully navigating the intricacies of the destination country.
-Exceptions that might make DDP an acceptable Incoterms 2020 rule to use include shipments of replacement parts, low-value shipments, free samples, and product literature or other marketing materials.
+Exceptions that might make DDP an acceptable Incoterms 2020 rule to use include shipments of replacement parts, low-value shipments, free samples, product literature or other marketing materials, and other instances when the buyer is not an experienced importer.

 Learn More about Incoterms 2020 Rules